 First Aid Policies and Student Health

-It is our policy here at Moreton to ensure every student receives an appropriate level of First Aid provision, and to assist us in this provision, we request that any pertinent information regarding your child’s medical conditions be supplied to the school, with any supporting information provided from GP / Hospital as necessary.
+It is our policy here at Moreton to ensure every student receives an appropriate level of First Aid provision.
+To assist us in this provision, we request that any pertinent information regarding your child’s medical conditions be supplied to the school, with any supporting information provided from GP / Hospital as necessary.

 Moreton School currently operate a medical and first aid system called “Medical Tracker”.